Zaha proud of Sterling and Rashford in anti-racism fight but demands social media platforms change

 The current generation of players are taking a stand, highlighting abuse in hope of creating change, and Zaha is glad to be witnessing such action.

-"Yes, we are [aiming to effect change]," he told CNN Sport.
+"Yes, we are [aiming to effect change]," he said.
 "I'm so happy when I see these other young black players just not having it anymore.

 "I'm proud to see it because it's been too long.
 You can't just sit back and accept it.
 Enough is enough.